6 new COVID-19 cases reported Tuesday across tri-county area

 No deaths were reported as the three-county area’s virus-related death toll remained at 215.

-Jefferson County added two COVID cases to its total Tuesday, bringing the number of confirmed cases in the county to 7,198.
-No deaths were reported, while the county’s 14-day average positivity rate dropped to 1.1%.
+Jefferson County added two COVID cases to its total Tuesday, bringing the number of confirmed cases in the county to 7,214.
+No deaths were reported, while the county’s 14-day average positivity rate decreased to 0.9%.

-The county’s total number of recoveries from the disease caused by the virus remained unchanged from Monday at 7,082.

-Mandatory isolations in Jefferson County increased by two to 28, while hospitalizations remained at one patient.
+The county’s total number of recoveries from the disease caused by the virus remained unchanged from Monday at 7,110.
+Mandatory isolations in Jefferson County increased by two to 17, while no one is hospitalized, unchanged from Monday.

 Jefferson County has reported 87 virus-related deaths.

-St. Lawrence County reported four new novel coronavirus cases Tuesday, which brings the county’s total number of confirmed cases since the onset of the pandemic to 7,537.
+St. Lawrence County reported three new novel coronavirus cases Tuesday, which brings the county’s total number of confirmed cases since the onset of the pandemic to 7,549.
 No deaths were reported.

-Two people in the county are hospitalized with the disease, a decrease of one from Monday.
+One person in the county is hospitalized with the disease, a decrease of one from Monday.

 St. Lawrence County has logged 97 virus-related deaths.

-Lewis County reported no new cases of COVID on Tuesday, keeping the county’s total number of confirmed cases since March 2020 at 2,375.
+Lewis County reported one new case of COVID on Tuesday, bringing the county’s total number of confirmed cases since March 2020 to 2,384.
 No deaths were reported.

-One person currently remains in isolation — unchanged from Monday — and no one in the county is currently hospitalized with the disease, also unchanged from Monday.
+Seven people are now in isolation — an increase of one from Monday — and no one in the county is currently hospitalized with the disease, unchanged from Monday.

-A total of 2,343 people have recovered from COVID in the county, unchanged from Monday, leaving one known active case in the county.
-There are three people in quarantine.
+A total of 2,346 people have recovered from COVID in the county, unchanged from Monday, leaving seven known active cases in the county.
+There are 13 people in quarantine.

 Lewis County has reported 31 deaths from the virus.